Toloka/docs/en/toloka-apps/concepts/glossary.md

 TSV-file

-: TSV (tab-separated values) is a text file format, in which data is separated by tab symbols, and strings &mdash; with the newline symbol.
+: TSV (tab-separated values) is a text file format, in which data is separated by a tab, and lines are separated by a newline symbol.

 {% include [contact-support](_includes/contact-support.md) %}